The WISO Department

 Economic history, the way it has been defined and perceived within the Department since its establishment, has never confined itself to economic models or to the history of economic institutions.
 Rather, it deals with all economic aspects of social life and the economic relationships between individuals and social groups.
 It analyses the agents, specific media and institutions of economic activity and their development in time, their geographic specificity and their integration in terms of division of labour and the resulting economic forms and systems.
 These elements are not examined individually; instead, they are regarded as being embedded in social relationships at large.
 Thus, economic history always examines the political, social and cultural implications of economic phenomena and, likewise, identifies the economic implications of political, social and cultural structures and processes.
 It captures the differentiation of various economic sectors and their respective institutional environments; the technical, institutional and media bases of economic processes; the formation and functioning of factor, product and service markets; the development in time of production output, wages and prices; the history of individual enterprises and their company culture (Business History), as well as the appropriation and division of the economic product in different epochs, economic systems and regions.

-, as a basic approach, primarily focuses on the development of social relationships and groups on micro-, meso- and macro-levels.
+Social history, as a basic approach, primarily focuses on the development of social relationships and groups on micro-, meso- and macro-levels.
 Its analysis concentrates on forms, causes and effects of social disparity and social conflicts based on material inequality on one hand, and gender, religious, ethnic and other incongruities on the other.
 For instance, it reconstructs social systems and structures such as states, cities, communities, parishes, manorial systems, households and so forth.
 Additionally, it reconstructs the social actions of individual and collective agents in such systems and structures, to which end it avails itself of concepts from the realm of social studies, like “life-world”, “social reality” and categories as experience, practice, or daily routine.
 Social reality, therefore, emerges from conditions that can be defined as structured-ness or constitution of the social, economic or political, and also from the actions and interpretations of the agents who encounter these structures and replicate or modify them through their actions.
 The latter attributes social relevance to perceptions, constructs and denotations, myths, metaphors, rituals and so on.

-focuses on the contribution of norms, constructs, denotations, discourses, ideologies and religions to the configuration of social relationships, and additionally concentrates on the structures of bodies of knowledge and social constructs.
+Cultural history focuses on the contribution of norms, constructs, denotations, discourses, ideologies and religions to the configuration of social relationships, and additionally concentrates on the structures of bodies of knowledge and social constructs.
 It further analyses the construction of individual and social identities utilizing narration, notably biographies, individual and "collective memories", and "sites of memory".
 It examines regional, national, European and other mythologies, along with the social construction and tendency towards assertion of normative paradigms applicable to family life, sexuality, child rearing, youth, old age and so forth.
 Lastly, it investigates the constructs of historiography and history teaching that create legitimization or, alternatively, critical perspectives.
 Coupled with conventional text and image analysis techniques, empirical work of cultural history employs new methods and procedures of discourse analysis, historical epistemology, conceptual history, structural hermeneutics, image and film analysis and semiotics.
 In terms of cultural studies, the establishment of these techniques has led to an expansion of social and economic history; however, the borders to genuine social or economic history research and teaching remain blurred.

-have gained prominence on a global scale due to current integration and de-integration processes.
+Cross-regional and global interdependencies have gained prominence on a global scale due to current integration and de-integration processes.
 The Department’s tradition of transcending epochs and of intercultural comparison is conducive to an enhanced understanding of economic, social and cultural change in various regions of the world.
 This core area is pursued in cooperation with other research and teaching fields (geography, sociology, political science), as well as with numerous area studies pertaining to South and East Asia, Africa, and Latin America.
 This led to the establishment of the professorship “International Social and Economic History with particular consideration of Global History” (focused on the Early Modern Period), in a periodical lecture series with alternating lecturers.
 The series features extra-European and global history topics, as well as participation in the degree programmes “International Development”, “Global History” and “Global Studies”.
 In this context, the Department initiated several series of publications.

-as a basic approach, analyses and teaches the ways and means for knowledge on economic, social and cultural developments to be processed and communicated in a manner conducive to political education, proactive practice orientation and the ability for critical communication.
+Communication and didactics of history, as a basic approach, analyses and teaches the ways and means for knowledge on economic, social and cultural developments to be processed and communicated in a manner conducive to political education, proactive practice orientation and the ability for critical communication.
 It perceives itself as an applied historical study in the interplay of practical teaching experience and theory-based reflection.
 In its specific implementation as technical didactics, it carries out the development and conveyance of theoretical foundations and practical teaching competencies geared towards teaching staff in secondary academic and vocational schools, institutions of adult education, historical museums and exhibitions.
 New media and e-learning are employed in university and secondary school history teaching, while appropriate online courses, blended learning concepts and applications are being developed.
 “Process-orientated history didactics” includes up-to-date organisational theories, theories of social systems and theories of social learning.
 Moreover, the Technical Didactics Centre for “History, Social Studies and Political Education” is closely connected to the Department both in teaching and in relation to the staff.

 The teacher formation for the specialisation History and Social Studies, respectively History, Social Studies and Political Education, promotes integration of social, economic and cultural aspects.
 This, congruous with the new social-scientific orientation of the discipline from the 1970s onward, led to the foundation of the teacher continuing education periodical Beiträge zur historischen Sozialkunde [Contributions to Historical Social Studies], which addresses an audience far beyond specialized circles.
 Other pertinent publications, as well as numerous activities geared towards teacher further education, fell in line with the periodical.
 The Department’s didactic efforts are also directed at adult education.
 The Dokumentation lebensgeschichtlicher Aufzeichnungen [Collection of Biographical Records] and its segue, the series of autobiographical testimonies published under the title Damit es nicht verlorengeht… [Lest We Forget…], deserve to be mentioned here.
 These, in parallel with its special commitment to history didactics and communication, are defining traits of the Department.